5 Reasons You Should Use Kubernetes

 4. Code

-Each layer has its own security hooks and recommendations.
-At the Cloud Provider level, there are literally hundreds of security options to thoroughly harden the environment.
-Within the Cluster level, there’s a very granular Role-Based Access Control (RBAC) facility to further ensure only authorized users have access to cloud resources.
+Based Access Control (RBAC) facility to further ensure only authorized users have access to cloud resources.
 At the Container level, you can use facilities such as Seccomp to limit a process’s system call capabilities as well as limitations on object access based on user or group ID.
 Finally, in the Code level, you can restrict access to only certain ports and if you use TCP you can encrypt your traffic.

 A tiered approach to security has the obvious benefit of lessening the chance of having your environment hacked.
-But less obvious is the ability to enforce compliance to industry-specific standards such as PCI-DSSHIPAA and SOC 2.
+But less obvious is the ability to enforce compliance to industry-specific standards such as PCI-DSS, HIPAA and SOC 2.

 2. Simplified application construction

 Kubernetes facilities, such as logging and monitoring, are exported to the infrastructure instead of being required to be part of the application itself.
-In other words, the infrastructure takes on complexity so the application does not have to
+In other words, the infrastructure takes on complexity so the application does not have to.

 Because of this, applications can be written in a simplified and uniform way that’s easy to reproduce and quick to implement!
 With this simplified process, developers can stay focused on building the application instead of all the ancillary things they had to be responsible for before (like logging and load balancing).
 This has a hugely positive effect, greatly reducing the amount of code needed to create an application.

 By running a microservice-based application, your individual components tend to be broken into small chunks, making it much easier and faster to iterate.
-Developers can go from a few releases a year in the monolithic model to several releases per day in the containerized microservices model.
+Developers can go from a few releases a year in the monolithic model to several releases per day in the containerised microservices model.

 3. Kubernetes is inherently scalable